programeh/Python-Postgres-Primary-Secondary/README.md

  replication_slot_1 |        | physical  |        |          | f         | t      |        107 |      |              | 0/8000148   |                    | reserved   |               | f
 (2 rows)
 ```
-By running these two commands it validates that there are replication slots and 2 replicas being connected with primary

 one other way would be to just create a table and see if it is getting replicated with replicas